 Kittelson will document and describe the existing conditions in the approximately two-block vicinity of the project site (the study area).
-The study area is bounded by Phelan Avenue to the east, Miramar Avenue to the west, Holloway Avenue to the south, and Monterey Boulevard to the north.
+The study area is bounded by Phelan Avenue Frida Kahlo Way to the east, Miramar Avenue to the west, Holloway Avenue to the south, and Monterey Boulevard to the north.

-Intersection Counts: Kittelson has already obtained weekday a.m.
+Intersection Counts: Kittelson has already obtained will obtain weekday a.m.
 (7 to 9 a.m.) and p.m.
 (4 to 6 p.m.) peak period vehicular turning movement and people walking and bicycling counts for the following intersections: